Traumatic brain injury occurs when an external mechanical force causes brain dysfunction.

 - Blind spots or double vision

-- A bitter taste or a bad smell
+- A bitter taste, a bad smell or difficulty smelling

 - Skin tingling, pain or itching

 A traumatic brain injury may increase the risk of diseases that result in the gradual degeneration of brain cells and gradual loss of brain functions, though this risk cannot yet be determined with any certainty for an individual.
 These include: